28 Awesome DIY Magnet Projects

 12. Pom Pom Magnets

-If you need a couple of large magnets to hold up documents or calendars, try making these decoupaged paint stick magnets with scrapbook paper, maps, or wrapping paper.
+If you need a couple of large magnets to hold up documents or calendars, try making these decoupaged paint stick magnets with scrapbook paper, maps, magazine cutouts or recycled wrapping paper basically any excess paper you have lying around.
+Just mod podge in place with a foam brush.
+You could even do this with a ruler and no paper- just highlighting the ruler itself, to give a cute look in an academic setting.

 Make these Lego people magnets for the Lego-lover in your family!
 This is an amazing way to store and display Lego people.
-Only the white bases are magnets; the Lego people can be changed up easily.
+Only the white bases are magnets; the Lego people can be changed up easily and played with elsewhere.
+This is a fun way to display a collection in a playroom above a lego table or tray like this one… Simply hang a magnetic metal display board on the wall, so definitely not just your same old refrigerator magnets.

 15. Family Magnets

-Turn rocks into alphabet magnets simply by painting a letter on each rock!
-Great for both kids and adults.
+Turn rocks or rather small pebbles into alphabet magnets simply by painting a letter on each rock!
+Great for both kids and adults. this would also be cute made from buttons!

 19. Tile Magnets